ChristopherBui/Metis_Projects/Project_5/Project_5_Proposal/README.md

 ### Domain

 Given the topic of this project, the realm of work will most likely be in *image segmentation*.
 As a result, utilization of *Convolutional Neural Networks* is optimal.
 To build the networks, TensorFlow, Keras, and Numpy will be used.
 The most favorable networks to try are **U-Net** and **One-Hundred Layers Tiramisu**.
 To handle numerical data formatting, Pandas is appropriate.
-Currently, the metric of choice to judge the model is accuracy.
+Currently, the metric of choice to judge the model is **[Intersection Over Union](https://www.kaggle.com/stkbailey/step-by-step-explanation-of-scoring-metric)**.
 We want to ensure that the model will segment out the right sections of an image within an range of error.
+The official description of the metric and pixel labeling of nuclei can be found [here](https://www.kaggle.com/c/data-science-bowl-2018#evaluation).

 ------